UltraCart/rest_api_v2_sdk_javascript/docs/WebhookApi.md

 var apiInstance = new UltraCartRestApiV2.WebhookApi();

-var webhookOid = 56; // Integer | The webhook oid that owns the log.
+var webhookOid = 56; // Number | The webhook oid that owns the log.

 var requestId = "requestId_example"; // String | The request id associated with the log to view.